manushray/ShrayDwivediTestChallenge/README.md

 5. All > New Account > Edit > Delete.
 6. Salary Account > Transaction > All .
 7. Assets > Favorite Icon > Recent tab > Favorites Tab (To validate the functionality).

+PS: I have used id , search webelement on basis of attribute & using PointOption > TouchAction using co-ordinates wherever required.Also I have used all Wait command types including implicit wait, Explicit wait & Thread.sleep to showcase that if required I can work with any of these techniques.